izzyreal/vmpc-docs/introduction.rst

 Introduction
 ============
 VMPC2000XL is an emulator of the `Akai MPC2000XL <https://www.akaipro.com/mpc2000xl>`_ sampling sequencer.
 It is free and open source, and it works on the most popular platforms: Linux, macOS, iOS and Windows.
 For all four platforms there is a standalone application version.
-For Linux there are LV2 and VST3 plugins, for MacOS there are AU and VST3 plugins, for iOS there is an AUv3 version, and for Windows there's a VST3 plugin variety.
+For Linux there are LV2 and VST3 plugins, for MacOS there are AU and VST3 plugins, for iPadOS there is an AUv3 version, and for Windows there's a VST3 plugin variety.
 Experimental LV2 support for macOS and Windows is on its way.

 Conceived by Izmar, VMPC2000XL started early 2014 as a vehicle for learning how to program.
 The first iterations were `written in Java <https://github.com/izzyreal/vmpc-java>`_.
 The fact that Java has a garbage collector, however, doesn't make it very suitable for low-latency, glitch-free, realtime audio applications.
 Almost no professional audio software is written in garbage-collecting languages for this reason, and the same goes for domains like realtime video and high-frequency trading.